-Factual cooperation of the different policy sectors ministries at national level (real: not on paper): High As outlined in the section headed "At which level are strategic decisions (contents, priorities) predominantly made?", the infrastructure for the delivery of the national drugs strategy has a strong emphasis on cross- agency/departmental cooperation.
-This is reflected in the structures that ran from 2017 to 2021, and it is a characteristic of the prevention SIG that began to function in 2022 and will continue to be such to the end of the strategy in

-2025.
-This SIG works to reinforce cross-agency working.
+Factual cooperation of the different policy sectors ministries at national level (real: not on paper): High As outlined in the section headed 'At which level are strategic decisions (contents, priorities) predominantly made?', the infrastructure for the delivery of the national drugs strategy has a strong emphasis on cross- agency/departmental cooperation.
+This is reflected in the structures that ran from 2017 to 2021, and it continues to be a characteristic of the prevention SIG that began to function in 2022 to the end of the strategy in 2025.
+The aim is that this SIG will reinforce cross-agency working.
 It has an independent Chairperson who is a member of and reports back to the National Oversight Committee.
-The SIG is composed of stakeholders from the Departments of Health, Education, and Justice, as well as DCEDIY.
+The SIG is composed of stakeholders from the Departments of Health, Education, and Justice, as well as the DCEDIY.
 Other members of the prevention SIG are from the HSE, Tusla, AGS, the Regional Drug and Alcohol Task Forces (RDATFs), and youth and community representatives.

-In his appearance at a meeting of the Joint Committee on Health in January 2022, the then Minister of State for Public Health, Wellbeing and the National Drugs Strategy Jim Walsh T.D. emphasised the importance of cross-Departmental collaboration in the delivery of the national drugs strategy.
+In his appearance at a meeting of the Joint Committee on Health in January 2022, the then Minister of State for Public Health, Wellbeing and the National Drugs Strategy emphasised the importance of cross-Departmental collaboration in the delivery of the national drugs strategy.
 However, some committee members commented that experience to date on national and local bodies responsible for the delivery of the strategy (including DATFs) would suggest that some Government Departments and State bodies are not fully engaged or committed to the process.
-The Department of Education was singled out as being one of those difficult to engage with in this context (Dillon 2022).
+The Department of Education was singled out as being one of those difficult to engage with in this context (Dillon, 2022).